Cacti/plugin_mikrotik/README.md

 --- 2.2 ---
 * feature: Add DHCP table to view DHCP registrations
+* issue: Undefined offset when attempting to connect to Mikrotik

 --- 2.1 ---
 * issue: Resolve issues when you attempt to sort on reserved word